This article is patron-supported. Click to become a patron today.

 His expression was curious.
 Sharp as any Brighton Beach fellow, he grasped in an instant what others usually don’t.
 “Shulem” meant more than Jewish.
 It meant Borough Park, and a wide-brimmed rabbit-fur hat, and expertise with dense text.

 He told me about his own Jewishness.
 “I’ve got a rabbi and everything.”
 A rabbi and everything.
-Like it was the latest version plus the add-ons.
+The whole setup.
+Like it was a car, or a home entertainment system.
+Latest version plus the add-ons.

 He began to buzz my head with the clippers.
 Clumps of hair fell around me and a few moments of easy silence passed.